Ponies

 whiff.
 Good hay smells sweet and grassy, without

-the slightest hint of breath-catching mold or dust.
+the slightest hint of breath-catching mold

 What are the basic needs of a Pony?